freesewing/freesewing/markdown/dev/reference/snippets/en.md

 ---
 title: Snippets
-for: developers
-about: Complete list of all the available snippets
 ---

-Snippets are provided by plugins.
-Follow the links below for more info on and an example of a specific snippet:
+A Snippet is a reuseable bit of markup for your pattern.
+They are provided by plugins.
+Below is an overview of all the different snippets we maintain.

 <ReadMore list />